lingxuan925/iF---login-and-join-the-fun/README.md

-# COSC3P97FinalProject
-Android Final Project - social media app IF
+# iF - social media app IF